tomas-fryza/vhdl-course/Labs/07-ffs/README.md

 2. D latch.
 Submit:
     * VHDL code listing of the process `p_d_latch` with syntax highlighting,
-    * Listing of VHDL reset and stimulus processes from the testbench `tb_d_latch` file with syntax highlighting and asserts,
+    * Listing of VHDL reset and stimulus processes from the testbench `tb_d_latch.vhd` file with syntax highlighting and asserts,
     * Screenshot with simulated time waveforms; always display all inputs and outputs.
 The full functionality of the entity must be verified.

 3. Flip-flops.
 Submit: